Pac-12 Conference: National championships, Final Fours, and NCAA tournament appearances

+Seasons are listed by the calendar years in which they ended.
+Italics indicate honors earned before the school competed in the Pac-12.

+NCAA tournament champions, runners-up and locations

+† denotes overtime games.
+Multiple †'s indicate more than one overtime.

+Post-season NIT championships and runners-up

 Olympians

-While the PAC-12 is known as the "Conference of Champions," for having won the most collegiate Championships than any other Conference, it could also be considered the "Conference of Olympians" for having the most athletes and medal-winners of any conference in the history of the Olympic games.

-In a 2017 study by OlympStats, USA Olympians and the medals they won were counted and sorted by their college affiliations.
-Stanford lead all schools with 289 athletes, 408 games, and 282 total medals won.
-UCLA was second, USC was third, California was 4th, Harvard was 5th in each category, respectively.
+A 2017 study by OlympStats counted USA Olympians and the medals they won, sorted by their college affiliations.
+Stanford led all schools with 289 athletes, 408 games, and 282 total medals won.
+UCLA was second, USC was third, California was fourth.

-Leading the country with the most participants in their respective events are, Colorado in Alpine Skiing and Cycling, Arizona State in Archery and Badminton, Stanford in Baseball, Rugby, Swimming, Tennis and Water Polo, UCLA in Basketball, Beach Volleyball, Gymnastics and Softball, USC in Athletics and Volleyball, and Utah in Freestyle Skiing.
+Leading the country with the most participants in their respective events are: Colorado in alpine skiing and cycling, Arizona State in archery and badminton, Stanford in baseball, rugby, swimming, tennis and water polo, UCLA in basketball, beach volleyball, gymnastics and softball, USC in athletics and volleyball, and Utah in freestyle skiing.

-Since 1924 a PAC-12 school has led the country in number of athlete in each and every Summer Olympic Games to date (as of this study in 2017).
+Since 1924, a Pac-12 school has led the country in the number of athletes in every Summer Olympic Games, as of the 2017 study.

-Commissioners

-Since restarting in 1959 as the AAWU, the Pac-12 has had five commissioners: